-(1) Amount represents estimated payment to ZhongAn which is the aggregated amount of guarantee fees, which would be the amount of loan principle multiplied by annualized guarantee fee ratio.
+(1) Amount represents estimated payment to financial institutional cooperators which is the aggregated amount of guarantee fees, which would be the amount of loan principle multiplied by annualized guarantee fee ratio.
 The obligation is not influenced by default and early repayment of borrowers.